vectordotdev/vector/website/docs/reference/tests.md

 ##### `[field_name]`.starts_with

-Checks whether a string field starts with a string argument.This may be a single string or a list of strings, in which case this evaluates to true if any of the list matches.
+Checks whether a string field starts with a string argument.
+This may be a single string or a list of strings, in which case this evaluates to true if any of the list matches.